- Take Action

-When you talk about Where to Ride laws it is necessary to begin by defining the word practicable.
-In most states a bicyclist is required by law to ride as far to the right as practicable, sometimes referred to as AFRAP.
+When you talk about Where to Ride laws, it is necessary to begin by defining the word practicable.
+In most states, a bicyclist is required by law to ride as far to the right as practicable, sometimes referred to as AFRAP.
 The obvious and necessary question to a bicyclist seeking to comply with the law, motorists judging bicyclist behavior, and law enforcement officials tasked with enforcing the law is – what does practicable mean?
-So, inevitably a dictionary is consulted and we learn that it means “capable of being put into practice,” which is likely to mean one thing to an experienced road cyclist, one thing to a driver who is annoyed at a “law breaking” cyclist safely taking the lane, and a different thing to every law enforcement officer who by order or inclination enforces the law.
-What is practicable is often context sensitive based upon road and traffic conditions.
+So, inevitably a dictionary is consulted, and we learn that it means “capable of being put into practice,” which is likely to mean one thing to an experienced road cyclist, one thing to a driver who is annoyed at a “law-breaking” cyclist safely taking the lane, and a different thing to every law enforcement officer who by order or inclination enforces the law.
+What is practicable is often context-sensitive based on road and traffic conditions.
 The League generally recommends that cyclists ride in the right third of the lane with traffic.

-Cyclists and police at times disagree over where on the road cyclists can ride.
+Cyclists and police sometimes disagree over where cyclists can ride on the road.
 Cyclists have successfully fought tickets issued under Where to Ride statutes based upon exceptions in the law, including narrow lanes and hazards.
 Local bicycling advocates and League Certified Instructors can be valuable resources if you are ever prosecuted under a Where to Ride law.
 If a disagreement occurs, it may be useful to consult bicycle safety education materials and roadway design manuals.
 In addition, sharrows, where marked, are usually meant to serve as an indication of where to ride and can be used as an insight into official ideas of what is “practicable.”

 - New York defines its standard in terms of a cyclist’s impact on the flow of traffic;